RzDat/RzDat/README.md

 - 👋 Hi, I’m RzDat
 - 👀 I’m interested in creating my own games
-- 🌱 I’m currently learning T-SQL and Python
+- 🌱 I’m currently learning SQL and Python

 <!---
 RzDat/RzDat is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.